School, hobby electronics

 This material is not 'polished'!!

-This material is mostly about doing things with digital electronics, including PICs and 6802 microprocessors.
-Not much about how to add sound cards, hard drives, etc, to a PC.
+This material is mostly about doing things with digital electronics.
+It goes back to the days of PICs and 6802 microprocessors, but some of the same material will be of use to modern (8/11!) readers using Arduinos, etc. There's not much here about how to add sound cards, hard drives, etc, to a PC.
 However, there is material on circuits you might want to build and connect to a PC via a parallel port, ISA bus, etc.

 In some cases, the text is snipped from other sources.
 Therefore, among other things, the personal pronoun may not refer to the editor of this page.
 If, on the other hand something is identified as coming from 'TKB', he IS the pages's editor!